 Answering any of these questions (and many others) from a claims adjuster or a health care risk manager may be extremely detrimental to your case.

 An experienced Michigan medical malpractice attorney like those at Buchanan Firm will represent you and your interests.
 They will examine all of the facts and circumstances surrounding your injuries and make sure you receive the compensation you need.
 This includes addressing a potential medical lien.
 This is a demand for repayment that can be attached to your personal injury case.
 Buchanan Firm will thoroughly investigate every aspect of your case to provide you with the best legal representation.

 Remember that the adjuster works for the insurance company and the health care risk manager works for the hospital—not for you.
 Their objective is to keep any payment to you for your medical error injuries as low as possible.
 The less they pay, the more profitable the hospital and the insurance company will be.

 Let Your Attorney Handle These Calls!

-If you or a loved one has suffered harm due to an error at the hospital or clinic by a doctor, nurse, or staff, you should speak with a Michigan medical malpractice lawyer at Buchanan Firm.
+If you or a loved one has suffered harm due to an error at the hospital or clinic by a doctor, nurse, or staff, you should speak with a Grand Rapids medical malpractice lawyer at Buchanan Firm.
 We can discuss your situation if you believe you’ve been serious injured as the result of medical malpractice.